Kuwana, Mie: Government

 Kuwana has a mayor-council form of government with a directly elected mayor and a unicameral city council of 26 members.
 Kuwana contributes four members to the Mie Prefectural Assembly.
 In terms of national politics, the city is part of Mie 3rd district of the lower house of the Diet of Japan.

 Economy

 Traditionally, Kuwana has been noted for its metal casting industry, which remains an important factor in the local economy, especially with the production on manhole covers and gratings.
 Another traditional industry that Kuwana was famous for was the production of Banko ware ceramics, and for its woodworking industries, including the production of wooden trays and furniture.
 Commercial fishing, especially the farming of hamaguri clams is also an important industry.
 Today, the city functions as a bed town for nearby Nagoya and Yokkaichi.
 A large housing estate called Ōyamada (大山田) is located west of central Kuwana.

 Education

 Kuwana has 27 public elementary schools and nine public middle schools operated by the city government and four public high schools operated by the Mie Prefectural Department of Education.
-There are also one private elementary school, middle school and high school.
+There is also one private elementary school, middle school and high school each.
 The prefecture also operates one special education school for the handicapped.